terra-money/terrain/README.md

 cd LocalTerra
 ```

-3. Spin up an instance of the environment with `docker-compose`:
+3. Spin up an instance of the environment with `docker-compose`.

 ```
 docker-compose up